 Paul S. Reed, Esquire

-For nearly twenty years, Paul Reed has argued cases in trial and appellate courts throughout Florida and the United States.
+For over twenty years, Paul Reed has argued cases in trial and appellate courts throughout Florida and the United States.
+He is a Florida Supreme Court Certified Circuit Court Mediator and is also licensed to practice in the United States Federal Court System.
 Paul brings extensive trial experience to the table after having represented clients in thousands of injury cases.
 He has achieved success for the victims of medical malpractice, automobile negligence, wrongful death, drowning cases, slip and falls, dog bites, assault and battery, nursing home abuse, motorcycle crashes, defective products, bicycle accidents, and more.

 A native and longtime resident of Florida, Paul graduated Brandon High School where he was a standout on the baseball team.
 Paul continued his baseball career at Florida College and received his Bachelor’s degree from the University of South Florida in 1986.
 Paul obtained his Masters degree in Behavioral Science from USF, graduating with honors.
 Thereafter, Paul served on the faculty at USF Psychiatry Center Hospital where he taught children and adults with acute psychiatric disorders.
 He earned his Doctor of Jurisprudence from South Texas College of Law in 1995 and continued serving individuals compromised by mental and physical injuries by asserting lawsuits against the parties responsible for the injuries.